 Located in a really unusual (and a bit hard to find) space, D47 is located on the 8th floor of the Hikarie department store in Shibuya.
 This is definitely Tokyo off the beaten path!

 The museum opened in 2012 and put on exhibitions with various themes such as “Travel”, “Good Design Award”, “Craft Writer”, or “Children Toys”.
 When we went, they were presenting fermented foods from each of the prefectures – and yes, it was fascinating!
 They even had a few you could taste or smell.

 Many of the products you’ll see in the museum are also for sale in the museum store.

-Ever since I went to Tokyo the first time, I’ve wanted to come back and learn more about the Sumo culture.
-Now here I was walking in the big stadium for the Grand Sumo Tournament – the super bowl of Sumo.
+Ever since I went to Tokyo for the first time, I’ve wanted to come back and learn more about the Sumo culture.
+Now here I was walking into the big stadium for the Grand Sumo Tournament – the super bowl of Sumo.